Shims are used to provide additional support between door

 I don't advise using hardwoods for shims, because they're too hard to

 break and often difficult to nail or screw into.
-Redwood, cedar and
+Redwood,

 pine, will provide you with excellent wood shims.